After taking a 2-year break from pageants, Madame Cory Quirino is back and now at the helm of the Mutya ng Pilipinas pageant!

 There had been a number of criticisms that the only reason why the Philippines is doing well in pageants is because it only sends half-Filipina beauties to compete… Today’s post is about addressing that criticism as merely an oversimplification of a complex situation.

-Since 2010 (which marked the start of the new Golden Era of Philippine pageantry), we have sent 28 lovely ladies to 4 of the biggest international pageant competitions.
+Since 2010 (which marked the start of the new Golden Era of Philippine pageantry), we have sent 36 lovely ladies to 4 of the biggest international pageant competitions.
 Of course we had to limit the number to only the Alpha pageants since including all pageants would turn out to be too mind-numbing a number.
-What most people don’t realize is that out of that 28 girls 19 of them are full-blooded Filipinas while the other half are a mix of Filipino with other nationalities.
-Not to mention that 3 out of the six international winners are full blooded Filipinas…meaning that the mix is equally split.
-Angelia Ong, Bea Rose Santiago and Kylie Verzosa are on one side, while Pia Wurtzbach, Megan Young and Jamie Herrell are halfies… That is a split even mix of both groups.
+What most people don’t realize is that out of that 36 girls 21 of them are full-blooded Filipinas while the other half are a mix of Filipino with other nationalities.
+Not to mention that 4 out of the eight international winners are full blooded Filipinas…meaning that the mix is equally split.
+Karen Ibasco, Angelia Ong, Bea Rose Santiago and Kylie Verzosa are on one side, while Pia Wurtzbach, Megan Young, Catriona Gray and Jamie Herrell are halfies… That is a split even mix of both groups.

 Then we have the common knowledge that the Filipinos are very open-minded and welcoming to inter-racial marriages.
 This means that a number of the pageant girls may have come from families with foreign blood in them.
 This actually stems from two scenarios: 1) is the Filipino diaspora to the four corners of the world and 2) the colonization of the Philippines by no less than three countries.
 It is estimated that 2.4 million Filipinos are working overseas, and the possibility of marrying into other races is a likely scenario.
 In its history, the Philippines has been colonized by a country from Europe (Spain), the Americas (the United States) and Northeast Asia (Japan).
 Not to mention that pre-colonial Philippine history also mentioned migration of peoples from the Austronesian regions (Indo-Ph-Malaysia) and even from Taiwan.
 This gives enough enlightenment on how diverse the population is in terms of race.
 This would perhaps give rise to the notion that the country is a melting pot of sorts.